rvegajr/rzdb-code-gen/README.md

     </t>}
 </t>}
 ```
-* VS2015 ONLY - set a breakpoint in line 4 in EdmxGen.PropertyDumpTemplate.cshtml  (skip all breakpoint steps if you are using VS2017)
+* Set a breakpoint in line 4 in RzDbGen.PropertyDumpTemplate.cshtml
 * Go To <App Root>Console.cs,  edit line 16 and comment it out
 ```
             // Code that goes into RzDb.CodeGenerations.tt file starts here ---

-            new EdmxGenDemoGenerator(edmxFile, outputPath).ProcessTemplate();
+            new RzDbGenDemoGenerator(ConnectionString, outputPath).ProcessTemplate("RzDbEntities");

             // End of the Code that goes into RzDb.CodeGenerations.tt
 ```